Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 img: img7.jpg
 ---

 **UPDATE:** This article and its associated code have been updated for Angular 8.x.
+The same article is also [available for React](http://www.erudika.com/blog/2019/08/14/Building-a-full-stack-application-from-scratch-with-React/).

 In this tutorial we're going to build a simple single-page application with **Angular** (v8 and above).
 This is intended for developers unfamiliar with the new framework or having some experience with AngularJS.
 First of all, I got